DanielSanchez-R/Soft-Eng-Fall-2025-Team-3/Sprint4/README.md

 ####Ant Build Targets (What They Do)

-clean
+clean: Deletes build/ and dist/ directories.

 ant clean

-Deletes build/ and dist/ directories.

-compile: Compiles Java classes from src/ into build/classes.

-ant compile

-compile-tests: Compiles test classes into build/test-classes.

-ant compile-tests

 test: Runs all JUnit tests.
 Results saved under build/test-reports/.